 A common strategy is making interest-only payments.
 Such payments would be more affordable and keep the loan balance from increasing.

-The less that’s owed on the home when the reverse mortgage comes due, the easier it will be to repay the loan with cash or by refinancing to a standard mortgage — and keep the home.
+The less that’s owed on the home when the reverse mortgage comes due, the easier it will be to keep the home by repaying the loan with cash or by refinancing to a standard mortgage.

 Is Making Monthly Payments Right for You?